labdaddy/linux/README.md

 Command line utility for partition manipulation.
 Beyond the scope of this tips document.

 # df
 Disk Free.
-Outputs filesystem informatio, size of the partition, storage used/ available/ % used/ partition mounted on.
+Outputs filesystem information, size of the partition, storage used/ storage available/ % used/ partition mounted on etc

 # pydf
 Almost identical to df but more visually appealing.
 With colors.